 A legal trust is one of the oldest methods for preserving assets in the event of a death.
-While it is similar to a will, a trust has several unique advantages, but an experienced estate planning attorney is needed to help you determine if a trust is right for you, and if so, what type of trust.
+While it is similar to a will, a trust has several unique advantages.
+However, an experienced estate planning attorney is needed to help you determine if a trust is right for you, and if so, what type of trust.

 How Do Trusts Work?